 Leading through steps 4 and 5

-When it comes to step four, it’s often a good idea if you start the prayer.
+It is a good idea if you start the prayer.
 (For example: “God, we come to you as the judge.
 Thank you that we can bring all these charges to you.
 Jesus, please help ___ in this process.”)
-Then hand it over to them to now start bringing the charges to God.
-You may often need a “repeat after me style” to help lead people if they’re inexperienced with this.
-When they’re finished with bringing the charges, let them ask: “Holy Spirit, what else do I need to add to the list of charges?”
-Often God shows them more aspects that belong to the hurt.
-Let them add these charges and ask again until they feel that there is nothing more and “everything is really on the table now”.
+Then hand it over to the person to start bringing the charges to God.
+You may need to use a “repeat after me style” to help lead people, especially if they are inexperienced with this process.
+When they’re finished bringing the charges, let them ask: “Holy Spirit, what else do I need to add to the list of charges?”
+Often God will show them more aspects related to the hurt.
+Let the person add these charges and continue asking until they feel that there is nothing more, and everything is really “on the table now”.

-- The person has brought all the charges and continues praying “God, bless the other person and help me to forgive.
+- The person has brought all the charges but continues praying “God, please help me to forgive.
 Amen.”
-Now you ask “Are you ready to make now the decision and speak out ‘I forgive __’?”
-If they’re ready you can let them repeat after you “God, I now hand the whole case over into your hands.
-I forgive ___ .”
+Ask, “Are you ready to make the decision now and say ‘I forgive __’?”
+If they are ready you can let them repeat after you: “God, I now hand the whole case over into your hands.
+I forgive __.”

 Hints for special situations

-- Explain that nobody is sinless and that this is also true for the parents.
+- Explain that no one is sinless and that this is also true for parents.
 They may have been great parents, but the fact is that they still weren’t perfect.

-- Let the person start with honouring their parents and speak out good things before going to the negative parts and bringing the charges.
+- Let the person begin by honoring their parents and speaking out good things before bringing any charges.

 - Many hurts over a longer period

 - There may also be many recurring hurts of the same pattern.
-If they’re all of the same kind, it’s not necessary to go through all of them individually.
-It is sufficient to find the first situation (“God, what was the first situation of this kind?”) and lead them through forgiving this.
-Then the hurt of all following incidents should be gone.
+In this case it is not necessary to go through each of them individually.
+It is sufficient to find the first situation (“God, what was the first situation of this kind?”) and lead the person through forgiveness for this.
+This often cleans hurts from all of the following instances as well.

 - We won’t solve this issue by ignoring or repressing it, instead we need to be honest.